evgenyneu/moa/README.md

 [cocoadocs]: http://cocoadocs.org/docsets/moa
 [carthage]: https://github.com/Carthage/Carthage

-Moa is an image downloand library for iOS written in Swift.
+Moa is an image download library for iOS written in Swift.
 It allows to download and show an image in `UIImageView` by setting its `moa.url` property.

 * Images are downloaded asynchronously.